Properties and Patterns of Polarized Gravitational Waves: Reception of Radiation by Accelerated Observers

 To illustrate helicity-rotation coupling for detectors such as LIGO and Virgo that are fixed on the rotating earth, we focus here on the $- \mathbf{H}\cdot \boldsymbol{\Omega}$ term in Equation~\eqref{H1} and ignore for the moment any Doppler frequency shift due to the rotation velocity of the detectors.
 We imagine that these detectors can perform accurate measurement of the frequency of incident gravitational wave.
 Moreover, we assume the earth has radius $R_{\oplus}$ and ignore its deviations from spherical symmetry.
 The angular velocity of a detector $\mathbb{D}$ with respect to the background global inertial frame is given by the component of $\boldsymbol{\Omega}_{\oplus}$ along the local vertical direction on the rotating earth and can be written as

-where ${\Omega}_{\oplus}$ is the magnitude of the angular velocity of the earth along its rotation axis $\mathbf{e}_z$, $\ell$ is the geographical latitude of the location of the gravitational wave detector $\mathbb{D}$ measured from the equator and $\varphi = \Omega_{\oplus} t + \varphi_0$ represents its longitude that increases with the rotation of the earth.
+where ${\Omega}_{\oplus}$ is the magnitude of the angular velocity of the earth along its rotation axis $\mathbf{e}_z$, $\ell$ is the geographic latitude of the location of the gravitational wave detector $\mathbb{D}$ measured from the equator and $\varphi_0$ represents its geographic longitude.
 Here, $(\mathbf{e}_x, \mathbf{e}_y, \mathbf{e}_z)$ are unit vectors along the fixed spatial axes of the background Cartesian coordinate system whose origin is at the center of the earth that is assumed to be at rest.
 For a gravitational wave incident on detector $\mathbb{D}$ along the direction of polar angles $(\theta,\phi)$ with respect to the background Cartesian coordinate system, we have

 Therefore, we expect the measured relative frequency change of the gravitational waves due to helicity-rotation coupling would be

 where the plus and minus signs represent the two possible circular polarization states of the gravitational wave.
 For gravitational waves with frequency of about $100$ Hz, $2\Omega_{\oplus}/\omega$ would be about $2.3 \times 10^{-7}$, since for the earth $\Omega_{\oplus}/(2\pi) \approx 1.16 \times 10^{-5}$ Hz.
 Assuming a series of ideal gravitational wave detectors that can measure the frequency of the signal with high accuracy, we want to investigate the parameters that detectors can determine via the frequency shift.